joshuabowers/search_magic/README.markdown

 ### :selector_value_separator

-SearchMagic stores data in **searchable_values** --- and eventually search for data from the same location --- by marking up values with the field from which they originated.
+SearchMagic stores data in **searchable_values** --- and eventually searches for data from the same location --- by marking up values with the field from which they originated.
 While slightly more complicated, this mark-up is essentially defined as:

 ```ruby
 "#{field_path}#{separator}#{value}"
 ```